oksanabarodina/Test/README.md

 ### Setting up GitHub Secrets

-To run the tests in GitHub Actions, you need to set up the following secrets in your repository:
+To run the tests in GitHub Actions, you need to set up the following secret in your repository:

 1. Go to your repository on GitHub
 2. Navigate to **Settings** → **Secrets and variables** → **Actions**
 3. Click **New repository secret**
-4. Add the following secrets:
+4. Add the following secret:
-   - `GITHUB_EMAIL`: Your GitHub email (e.g., `oksana.barodina.i@yandex.ru`)
+   - `USER_PASSWORD`: Your GitHub password or Personal Access Token

-   - `GITHUB_PASSWORD`: Your GitHub password or Personal Access Token
+**Note:** The email is hardcoded in the test file and doesn't need to be set as a secret.

 ### Running the Workflow Manually